-Here are common conversion rates experienced when trying to book events/meetings etc. through different channels.
+Here are common conversion rates experienced when trying to book events/meetings through different channels.

-> Email campaigns: 5 % conversion to an event
+> Email template campaigns: 5 % success rate

-My personal reflection of these stats are that most decision makers are very busy.
+My personal reflection of these stats is that most decision-makers are very busy.
 This means:

-- They are often booked in meetings and are hard to catch by phone
+- They are often in meetings and hard to reach by phone

-- When they are not in a meeting, they are in between meetings, and usually occupied by thinking of the next meeting.
+- When they are not in a meeting, they are in between meetings, and usually occupied planning the next meeting.

-- They prefer to only focus on what is really important for them
+- They prefer to focus on what is really important for them

 The results are:

-- They are not ready to receive a pitch over phone about something outside their priority for the moment
+- They are not ready to receive a pitch over the phone about something outside their current priorities

 - They tend to browse through their email inbox and only read what is within their priority.
-This means most marketing emails gets either deleted or just marked as read
+This means most marketing emails are either deleted or simply marked as read

-This means that using the phone and email as primary channels to gain new customers is really hard.
+Using the phone and email as primary channels to gain new customers greatly increases the volume of work needed.
 However…

 When they are on LinkedIn, they…